-Dental surgery often requires that numerous objects, such as gauze and dental instruments, enter the patient’s mouth.
+Dental surgery often requires the use of objects, such as gauze and dental instruments, in the patient’s mouth.
 This makes it impossible for a patient to safely swallow during procedures for which they are awake, such as routine cavity treatment.
 Dental suctioning removes excess saliva.
 It can also prevent patients from inadvertently aspirating or choking on dental instruments, toothpaste, dental medications, or other routine components of oral surgery.

 Ensuring Patient Comfort

-Not being able to swallow during routine procedures can be stressful for patients.
-Dental suction prevents drooling, and ensures that the patient does not feel an overwhelming need to swallow.
+Being unable to swallow during routine procedures can be stressful for patients.
+Dental suction prevents drooling and ensures that the patient does not feel an overwhelming need to swallow.
 It also offers reassurance that, should anything obstruct the airway, the dental team can quickly remove it.
 This can help ease anxiety, making dental procedures less stressful for patients.